-- Using unauthorized aids (internet resources, etc.) - Contacting fellow students - Misrepresenting your identity and/or using any kind of exam writing service - Submitting altered tests for regrading - Sending or receiving aid to/from anyone else
+- Using unauthorized aids (internet resources, etc.) - Communicating with fellow students during a written assessment - Misrepresenting your identity and/or using any kind of exam writing service - Submitting altered tests for regrading - Sending or receiving aid to/from anyone else

 Academic offenses will be taken very seriously and dealt with accordingly.
 If you have any questions about what is or is not permitted in this course, please do not hesitate to contact the STA261 teaching team during office hours or via email at sta261@utoronto.ca.